Dev-Lethiwe/Dev-Lethiwe/README.md

 - 👋 Hi, I’m Lethiwe
-- 👀 I’m interested in Web and Mobile App Development
-- 🌱 I’m currently learning HTML, CSS and JavaScript...
+- 🌱 I’m currently learning Python.
-- 💞️ I would love to collaborate with others on projects ...
+- 💞️ I would love to collaborate with others on projects
 - 📫 How to reach me: lethiwesiwezulu@gmail.com

 <!---